jonimoas/cmssimple/README.md

 # cmssimple

-cmssimple is a fully dockerized cms for text based sites, using lowdb as a database, expressjs as a rest api and vue.js for the editor, offering simplicity and speed both during deployment and during usage.
+cmssimple is a fully dockerized cms for text based sites, vuejs component host and javascript rest api, using lowdb, expressjs and vue.js, offering simplicity and speed both during deployment and during usage.

 In order to run the application, you can either use the example docker-compose file, or set the variables manually.